JavaScript Tag

 Configuration

-βΉοΈ Find more details on how to configure the JS Tag on this page
+βΉοΈ Find more details on how to configure the JS Tag on this page.

-Content Security Policy
+Content Security Policy (CSP)

 In order to integrate the JS Tag on a website that uses Content Security Policy (CSP), you will need to include the additional directives in your website's policy.